wilsonliaows/docs/developing-connectors/custom-actions.md

 ![App scopes available for the custom action](/assets/images/developing-connectors/custom-actions/app-scopes.png) *App scopes available for the custom action*

-If you build an action that requires additional scopes the connector doesn't provide, the action will throw an error when it tries to make the request with the API.
-For example, this error is returned when we try to build a create reminder action in Slack.
+If you build an action that requires additional scopes, the action will throw an error when it tries to make the request with the API.
+For example, this error is returned when we try to build a create reminder action in Slack, as we have no `reminders:write` permission.

 ![Scope error returned by the API when call is made](/assets/images/developing-connectors/custom-actions/custom-action-scope-error-output.png)
 *Scope error returned by the API when call is made*